 Cluster Munition Ban Policy

-Ten-Year Review: Djibouti signed the convention in July 2010, but still has not ratified despite pledging to do so.
-Djibouti has participated in meetings of the convention, but not since 2012.
-It has voted in favor of a key annual United Nations (UN) resolution promoting the convention in December 2019.
+Djibouti signed the convention in July 2010, but still has not ratified despite pledging to do so.
+Djibouti last participated in a meeting of the convention in 2012.
+It voted in favor of a key annual United Nations (UN) resolution promoting the convention in December 2020.

 Djibouti states that it has not used, produced, or stockpiled cluster munitions.